 The problem according to Infomaniak (makers of kDrive), is that too many File Providers create confusion on the whole system, and status icons tend to disappear.
 If you turn other apps File Providers off and on again, the kDrive/DropBox status icons appears.
 It's kind of random.

 It is weird that this affects every file and folder on the Mac considering each provider should only be concerned by their dedicated sync folder, not the folders of their peers.
 I suppose Apple has only implemented an all or nothing function at this point.
-Needs improvements.
+This needs improvements.

 (*) Note that Mega nor Jotta have a cloud only option, so the status icons are only there to indicate upload in progress (red), or file fully uploaded to the cloud (green.)

 iCloud, OneDrive, GoogleDrive, and Internxt do not let user specify a local folder.
 Instead the sync folder goes to: User/youruser/Library/CloudStorage.
 You cannot change the location.
-I don't fully understand this behavior.
+I don't fully understand this behavior, but it sounds like Apple is imposing this new way of syncing cloud drives to the Mac.
 Google explanation as to how this is supposed to work makes it even more confusing.
-Depending on your needs, that might work or not for you.
+DropBox too is migrating to the File Provider way, but for now at least you can still use it the old way, and specify which folder gets synced.
+Depending on your needs, having or not having a user specified folder might work or not work for you.
+DropBox decided to update on my machine, so now it's managed by File Provider.

 No comments: